tamerrarda/TroiaDocs/docs/live-smoke.md

 - **The toolchain** listed on [the Overview](/): Node 22, pnpm, Rust with the `wasm32v1-none` target, the Stellar CLI at version 26.0.0, and `just`.
 - **An iyzico sandbox account.** Register free at `sandbox-merchant.iyzipay.com` and copy the `apiKey` and `secretKey` into your `.env` file.
 No dashboard webhook needs configuring for this run: settlement is driven by Troia's own poll worker pulling the sale's status on an authenticated schedule, not by a server-to-server notification from iyzico.
 - **A callback URL for the customer's browser to return to.** For a local run — the case this runbook describes — no public tunnel is needed: the iyzico sandbox accepts a `http://localhost:3000/return` callback, because the customer's browser is on the same machine as the backend.
 A public tunnel (`cloudflared`, `ngrok`, or any HTTPS reverse tunnel) is only required if the browser and the backend run on different machines.
+- **The issuer key.** Starting the backend now also requires `TROIA_ISSUER_SECRET`, the key that signs the automatic top-up which returns collected lira to the pool as USDC.
+It is deliberately separate from the operator key that signs payouts, and the boot fails closed without it.
 - **A filled-in `.env`**, copied from `.env.example` and completed with the secrets listed there.
 Both `.env` and `deployment.testnet.json` are excluded from source control.

 ## Step 1 — Deploy the rails